hacklab-fi/itinfra/matrix/matrix-general.md

 ## Clients

 There are many clients programs for diffirent platforms and personal tastes available.
-Reference client is Riot, which is available for computers, phones and we also offer an web-instance at https://riot.hacklab.fi
+Reference client is Element, which is available for computers, phones and we also offer an web-instance at https://chat.hacklab.fi

 ## Login